legendcodermartino1245/ldac-optimization-guide/LDAC_Codec_Negotiation_Profile_Generation.md

 ### 2️⃣ Selective Parameter Filtering Logic

-observed Samsung negotiation behavior does not fully copy every parameter from the inherited A2DP profile.
+Samsung override behavior does not fully copy every parameter from the inherited A2DP profile.
 Observed renegotiation behavior suggests some parameter normalization may occur:

 | Codec Parameter | Inheritance Behavior |
 |------------------|----------------------|